giulia-guerra/CVCS26/README.md

 * The selected best layers will be used in Phase 3 to extract features for supervised MOS prediction.
 For each encoder-dataset pair, the layer identified during Phase 2 will be used to construct the feature representation provided to the supervised regression model.

-* Pooling Strategy Impact (CLS vs. Patch Mean): The consistent superiority of SigLIP2 over DINO models on complex datasets like PIPAL and TID2013 can be attributed to their feature aggregation strategies.
-DINO relies on the [CLS] token, which heavily compresses spatial information to capture global semantics.
-In contrast, SigLIP2 utilizes Global Average Pooling over patch tokens, successfully preserving high-frequency spatial statistics (e.g., local noise, blur, compression artifacts) strictly required for low-level IQA.
+* Pooling Strategy and Representation Structure (CLS vs. Patch Mean): SigLIP2 achieves particularly strong performance on TID2013 and PIPAL compared with the evaluated DINO variants.
+One possible explanation is the difference in representation aggregation strategies.
+DINO relies on a global [CLS] token representation, whereas SigLIP2 uses Global Average Pooling over patch tokens.
+This may help preserve information distributed across local image regions that is useful for perceptual quality assessment.
+However, the current experiments do not independently isolate pooling strategy, architecture, and pretraining objective, so the observed differences should be interpreted as an association rather than as evidence of a direct causal relationship.

-* Layer Trends: DINO models exhibit a "bell-curve" trend, where early/intermediate layers (e.g., layer 4-6) perform best, while final layers collapse as they become invariant to low-level distortions.
-Conversely, SigLIP2 models show an increasing trend, reaching their peak in very deep layers (e.g., layer 18-20), proving that its contrastive pre-training preserves perceptual features even at high semantic levels.
+* Layer Trends: The observed results suggest that different encoder families distribute perceptual information differently across network depth.
+In many cases, intermediate layers outperform the final representation, supporting the hypothesis that low-level distortion-sensitive information may become less prominent in highly semantic representations.
+The exact trend varies across datasets and encoder architectures.

 Phase 2 successfully identified the most informative layer for each encoder and dataset.
 The results demonstrate that layer selection is an important component of the IQA pipeline and provide the basis for the supervised learning stage developed in Phase 3.